Komei Shimbun

 Komei Shimbun (公明新聞; Clean Government Newspaper) is a Japanese language daily newspaper which is the official organ of Komeito, a conservative political party in Japan.
 The paper has been in circulation since 1962.

 History and profile

 Komei Shimbun was started by the Komeito party, and the first issue appeared on 2 April 1962.
-The same year party also launched a monthly political magazine, Komei (Japanese: Clean Government).
-The income of the party was partly generated through the sale of these publications in the late 1960s.
+The same year the party also launched a monthly political magazine, Komei (Japanese: Clean Government).
+The party partly generated its income through the sale of these publications in the late 1960s.
 The headquarters of Komei Shimbun is in Tokyo.